Rebecca-Chae/SENG-513-Project/README.md

 ## Running the server
 Note: these commands are to be run from within the `server` directory.
-- In our development environment, you can run the command `npm run dev` to locally start the development server.
-This will run the server with nodemon so that any time you make changes to our server code, it will automatically restart the server for us.
+- In our development environment, you can run the command `npm run dev` to locally start the server.
-- Otherwise, when we're publishing our website, we can start the production server with `npm run start`.
 - After starting the server, you should see a message in your terminal that says `Server listening on port 3000...`.
 - You can now open a browser and go to [http://localhost:3000/](http://localhost:3000/).
-You should see the HTML from `client/public/index.html` rendered on the page, styled with the styles defined in `client/public/style.css`.
-The JS code in `client/public/app.js` should have also been run on the client.
-If you're on Chrome, you can open the developer console (CTRL+SHIFT+i) and should see a `hello from client` message there.
+At this point, you should see a login page and can begin using our app as outline in the `User Manual` secion of our report.
 - Back in your terminal, you should also now see a new message that says `New web socket connection`.
 You will get another one of these messages each time you manually refresh that browser tab, or open [http://localhost:3000/](http://localhost:3000/) in another tab.
 To stop the server, you can CTRL+C in your terminal.

 ## Notes about file structure